Find answers to and guidance on our most frequently asked questions.

 Why do I need to register/login to download a thesis?

 EThOS supports the open access commitment of UK Higher Education.
-In order to protect the thesis author's rights and to minimise opportunities for plagiarism, EThOS requires users to register on the system and log in so that we can track when, where and by whom a thesis is downloaded.
+In order to protect the thesis author's rights, EThOS requires users to register on the system and login so we can track when, where and by whom a thesis is downloaded.
 Please note the terms and conditions of supply which you have to agree to before you can access a thesis.

 I have to be logged in to order a copy for digitisation or download from EThOS.
 Can I use my main British Library account details?